technoidentity/devfractal/resources/java/interview/concept-questions.md

 ```

 a) compiles fine in Java
-b) throw an exception at runtime
+b) throws an exception at runtime
 c) does not compile
 d) compiles and runs fine